JanLahmann/Fun-with-Quantum/README.md

 A quantum game that illustrates the power of quantum entanglement  - implemented by Isabell Heider using [Qiskit](https://qiskit.org) and [binder](https://mybinder.org).

-For an introductions to the GHZ Game, please take a look at the following [presentation](https://github.com/JanLahmann/Fun-with-Quantum/blob/master/GHZGame/GHZ%20Game.pdf) by Jana Foehlisch.
+For an introduction to the GHZ Game, please take a look at the following [presentation](https://github.com/JanLahmann/Fun-with-Quantum/blob/master/GHZGame/GHZ%20Game.pdf) by Jana Foehlisch.

 View - and play the game online, without any install - in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JanLahmann/Fun-with-Quantum/master?filepath=GHZ-Game.ipynb)